bluedata-katacoda/katacoda-scenarios/My Centos7 image/step1.md

 Let's build a centos7 image

-1: To build a custom CentOS 7.x base image:
+Follow these steps To build a custom CentOS 7.x base image

-2:Create a directory by executing the mkdir command, such as:
+<h1>Step1</h1> :Create a directory by executing the mkdir command, such as:
 `mkdir -p ~/src/base_images`{{execute}}

 3.Switch to the directory you just created by executing the cd command, such as